 Meet Our Team

-Our team of experienced professionals is dedicated to providing exceptional, unmatched care to each client.
+Our team of experienced professionals is dedicated to providing exceptional, unmatched care to each client at our rehab in Birmingham, Alabama.

-Our executive and administrative staff at Birmingham Recovery Center work cohesively to develop individualized, targeted treatment plans for each client so that the process of healing can begin.
+Our executive and administrative staff at our rehab in Birmingham, Alabama work cohesively to develop individualized, targeted treatment plans for each client so that the process of healing can begin.
+With years of experience in the behavioral health field, our team understands the complex needs of addiction and dual diagnosis disorders and addresses each individuals symptoms and root cause issues to develop the best treatment program aimed at creating sustainable addiction recovery.

 Dr. Cayce Paddock